junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "What's this place?"
 Dean asks.
 Cas doesn't answer.

-Instead, Dean finds his body kneel down to the floor, reaching for a page -- not *his* body, Dean mentally corrects himself, it's Cas's memory, it's Cas's body now.
+Instead, Dean finds his body kneel down to the floor, reaching for a page -- not *his* body, Dean mentally corrects himself, it's Cas's memory, it's Cas's body for the moment.
 His fingers touch a page closest to him, and his eyes start reading it.
 There is an illustration of a cat on the page, a lazy tabby lying on the page, holding its tongue out, long and pink, staring at him.
 The text below reads "*Sharp spines or papillae can be found in a cat's tongue, there are five types of papillae...*" along with some other notes and facts about cats.

 His finger turns the page over.
-On the back side, it is a different section about some other knowledge of cats, and it starts talking about "*Felines, especially domestic cats, are well known for having penile spines, which is needed to stimulate the female cat into ovulation...*"
+On the back side, there is a different section about some other knowledge of cats, and it starts talking about "*Felines, especially domestic cats, are well known for having penile spines, which is needed to stimulate the female cat into ovulation...*"

 He hears a low sigh in his throat, fingers touching the word "female cat" and his voice saying "*I know for a fact the females were not consulted about that.*" The vision shifts between the library and hospital briefly as the voice comes through, like the owner of the voice is talking to someone in the different place.
 The view from the hospital is more like a translucent ripple overlay, but Dean sees a glimpse of himself and Sam standing, face worried and annoyed.